 You will not be allowed to take part in the event without a race number.

 Our physical address is: Block U, Greenford Office Estate, Punter’s Way, Kenilworth.
 You’ll find us adjacent to the Kenilworth Racecourse, opposite The Kenilworth Centre and close to Access Park

 Easy Entry Tickets were used until a few years ago.
 These pre-paid funride entry tickets have since been replaced with online entries, which offer cyclists a bigger discounted entry fee.

-f you did NOT wear your transponder while participating in an event, please note that you cannot be credited with a result for that particular event.
+If you did NOT wear your transponder while participating in an event, please note that you cannot be credited with a result for that particular event.
 Results can unfortunately not be added manually.

 NO TRANSPONDER – NO RESULT!

-The next step is for Racetec to to check the mat data for your transponder for a particular event.
+The next step is for Racetec to to check the race mat data for your transponder for a particular event.

-As soon as you become a paid-up PPA member and we have a valid email address for you, you’ll receive our weekly email with event news and information.
+As soon as you become a paid-up PPA member and we have a valid email address for you, you’ll receive our emails with event news and information.
 This email address will not be sold on to any outside organisation, and will be used only to communicate cycling event information and general PPA news to you.
 If you change email address, please ensure that your details are updated on the database, so that you do not miss out on some important event information!

-(b) All events that use the Racetec Online Entry system will automatically see you as a paid-up PPA member when you enter online, as Racetec, PPA and the Cycle Tour share a database.
+(d) All events that use the Racetec Online Entry system will automatically see you as a paid-up PPA member when you enter online, as Racetec, PPA and the Cycle Tour share a database.
 Your membership number will therefore automatically be entered.